sophiapeckner/POSEIDON-SAT/README.md

 ## Repository Structure

-All the code involved in the actual dataset augmentation is contained in the `poseidon` folder.
+All the code involved in the actual dataset augmentation is contained in the `poseidon` folder. `main.py` in the root of the repository is used to run the augmentation process.

-Python scripts in the root of the repository are used to explore the dataset and to help select images for augmentation.
+Other python scripts in the root of the repository are used to explore the dataset and to help select images for augmentation.
 These are used in the process outlined in the [dataset exploration Jupyter notebook](dataset_exploration.ipynb).

 All code in this repository expects the ShipRSImageNet dataset to be extracted to the root of the repository, such that the `ShipRSImageNet_V1` folder is a sibling to the `poseidon` folder